The Neon Museum acquired a large collection of technical drawings from Federal Heath sign company.

 Kermit Wayne designed the original “decorated shed” signage that wrapped the Stardust in atomic-era glory in 1958.
 Paul Miller of Ad-Art later added the iconic and much-loved roadside pylon sign in 1968.
 During later remodeling efforts different designs were presented to the hotel owners, including this pylon sign that was never built.

+Technical drawing of the Stardust sign in Futura font.
 The Neon Museum Photograph Collection, 2006

 Melissa Metcalfe, Federal Heath Collection, 1990